DevMountain/node-auth-afternoon/README.md

 )
 ```

-Then, in the configuration object we can specify the success and failure redirects, turn failure flash on, and force the connection type to `GitHub`.
+Then, in the configuration object we can specify the success and failure redirects, turn failure flash on, and force the connection type to `github`.
 We can do all of these by using the following properties in the configuration object: `successRedirect`, `failureRedirect`,  and `connection`.
 The success redirect should go to `'/students'`; The failure redirect should go to `'/login'`; The connection should be set to `'github'`.

 ```js
 app.get( '/login',